kpup1710/Machine-Learning/README.md

-# Some utils I make to easily resuse
+# Some utils I make to easily reuse